 Under no circumstances should you provide any bank account details or other sensitive personal or financial information when using AIB Social Media Channels.

-By using AIB Social Media Channels, entering draws or competitions, availing of discounts and offers (“Promotions”) or posting comments, photographs or other content you consent to the use of your personal data by us for all or any of the following purposes:-
+If you use AIB Social Media Channels, enter draws or competitions, avail of discounts and offers ("Promotions") or post comments, photographs or other content we may ask for your consent to use your personal data for all or any of the following purposes:-

-Content you post to participate in Promotions will be used as appropriate to the conduct of such Promotions.
+To use content you post to participate in Promotions as appropriate to the conduct of such Promotions.

-Promotion winners may be requested to take part in promotional activity and we reserve the right to use information relating to Promotion winners, including their names and the contents of their submissions, in any publicity both online and in any other media.
+We may request that promotion winners take part in promotional activity and we may ask to use their information, including their names and the contents of their submissions, in any publicity both online and in any other media.

-If you are under 18 years of age and are required to provide details relating to your parent/guardian for Promotion entry or other good reason you confirm that you have obtained permission for the disclosure of their personal data and for AIB to contact them should this be necessary in connection with your participation in a Promotion.
+If you are under 18 years of age and are required to provide details relating to your parent/guardian for Promotion entry or other good reason we will ask you to confirm that you have obtained permission for the disclosure of their personal data and for AIB to contact them should this be necessary in connection with your participation in a Promotion.